-Learn all about the Element types and how they affect you in Genshin Impact
+Genshin Impact Element guide: All Elements, Elemental Reactions, and Status Effects

 |Does more DMG than usual.

-Elemental Resonance is a passive effect that happens when certain combinations of elemental characters fill your party.
+Elemental resonance is a passive effect that occurs when certain combinations of elemental characters fill your party.
+These effects also stack.
+For example, if your party is made up of two Geo characters and two Pyro characters, everyone in your party will benefit from the effects of Enduring Rock and Fervent Flames.

 |Reaction